-MUNICIPAL SEPARATE STORM SEWER SYSTEM, or MS4, means a stormwater conveyance that is separated from sanitary sewer systems.
+MUNICIPAL SEPARATE STORM SEWER SYSTEM, or MS4, means a stormwater system that is separated from sanitary sewer systems.
 The storm sewer system includes roads, curbs and gutters, ditches, catch basins, storm drains, outfalls, and pipes connecting these features.

-Your municipality has a CLEAN WATER ACT PERMIT that is administered by the Maine Department of Environmental Protection (DEP) that allows you to discharge runoff into water bodies if measures are taken to minimize pollution from your storm sewer system and municipal facilities and operations.
+Falmouth has a CLEAN WATER ACT PERMIT that is administered by the Maine Department of Environmental Protection (DEP) that allows the Town to discharge runoff into water bodies if measures are taken to minimize pollution from Falmouth's storm sewer system and Town facilities and operations.
 This permit is referred to as the Maine Pollutant Discharge Elimination System (MEPDES) MS4 Permit.